 In the examination the Opponent goes through the research work starting from the title and continuing to the methods, references and conclusions.
 The doctoral candidate answers Opponent’s questions and defends her/his research.
 After the Opponent is satisfied he/she announces that the examination is completed and gives the final statement with a remark that he/she proposes that the Faculty accepts the dissertation (it is very rare that the Opponent does not propose accepting).
 The Opponent and doctoral candidate stand up for the final statement.

 If the audience has no comments nor questions, the Custos stands up and closes the public examination.
-The overall duration of the public examination may not exceed six hours, and the event lasts typically approximately two hours.
+The overall duration of the public examination may not exceed four hours, and the event lasts typically approximately two hours.

 Proceedings of the public defence is described in more detail on the page Welcome to the public examination.

-The Opponent is requested to submit a free-form report on the public examination of the doctoral dissertation within 2 weeks of the examination to Viikki doctoral student services: viikki-phd@helsinki.fi.
+The Opponent is requested to submit a free-form report on the public examination of the doctoral dissertation within one week of the examination to Viikki doctoral student services: viikki-phd@helsinki.fi.
 The report is usually about two pages and it should assess the scientific value of the dissertation as well as the performance of the candidate during the public examination according to Evaluation criteria (see below) of the Faculty.
 The Opponent should clearly indicate in his or her statement whether he or she recommends that the dissertation be approved or rejected.

 Custos (kustos) is Faculty-appointed chair of the public examination.
 Custos, Opponent and doctoral candidate agree on the date of the public examination as well as the dress code and the examination's degree of formality.